SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

 When the referenced module uses parameters, then these parameters must be assigned values here.

-#### Selector expressions

-In order to define what a selector expression is, we need to define tags, atoms and terms first.

-A _tag_ is a string that does not contain any space, comma, forward slash, or exclamation mark.

-Examples: `iaas`, `mandatory`, `recommended`, `encryption`.

-An _atom_ is a string that is either (i) a tag or (ii) an exclamation mark followed by tag.
-A list of tags _satisfies_ the atom if

-- the atom is of form (i) and the tag is contained in the list, or
-- the atom is of form (ii) and the tag is not contained in the list.

-Examples: `mandatory`, `!mandatory`.

-A _term_ is a string that is a non-empty list of atoms joined by slashes.
-A list of tags _satisfies_ the term if it satisfies at least one of the atoms.

-Examples: `mandatory`, `mandatory/recommended`, `!mandatory/encryption`.

-A _selector (expression)_ is a string that is a non-empty list of terms joined by space.
-A list of tags _satisfies_ the selector if it satisfies all the terms.

-Examples: `mandatory`, `iaas mandatory`, `iaas !mandatory/encryption`.

-In the map `targets` above, it is possible to specify a list of selectors that are joined by comma.
-(Note that this is still a string, not a YAML list.)
-A list of tags satisfies this list of selectors if it satisfies at least one of the selectors.

-Examples: `mandatory iaas, recommended kaas` (NOT: `[mandatory iaas, recommended kaas]`)

 ### Module descriptor

 | Key                      | Type   | Description                                                                 | Example                                                           |